Ujjawal-Anand/django-interview/README.md

 - Object-relational mapping (ORM)
 - Testing Framework
 - Fantastic Documentation
-- Open Source and huge collection of availbale packages
+- Open Source and huge collection of available packages

 **Q. What is the architecture that django follows?**